 Photo credit: Gurney's Newport Resort & Marina

 One might argue that no winter date list is complete without ice skating.
 Rich hot chocolate, mitten holding (we told you it would happen) and a spirited trip around the ice complete with unobstructed views of the Newport Bridge, Goat Island Lighthouse and Narragansett Bay set the stage for a charming evening for two.
-The rink, located at Gurney's Newport Resort & Marina, is open daily from 10:00 AM - 9:00 PM through February.
+The rink, located at Gurney's Newport Resort & Marina, is open daily until 9:00 PM through February.

 HANDS-ON DINNER + DRINKS